vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 The first-phase expression tells Vespa to calculate the BM25 score of the query against the `title` and `body` fields.
 We use this as a first pass to avoid evaluating the model on every document.
-The second-phase instructs Vespa to evaluate the model named `"rankmodel.onnx"` (the one exported from the Transformer library) and calculate the output `"output_1"` with the top 10 candidates from the previous stage.
+The second-phase instructs Vespa to evaluate `"rankmodel.onnx"` (the one exported from the Transformer library) and calculate `"output_1"` with the top 10 candidates from the previous stage.
 Note that this isn’t the actual expressions used in the sample app where the output from the model is sent through a linear transformation for sequence classification.